niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 In terms of data acquisition, the way to deal with these limitations is to make the [ETCSL][] data as much as possible compatible with the data standards of the Open Richly Annotated Cuneiform Corpus ([ORACC][]).
 [ORACC][] is an active project where new or updated editions can be produced.
 If compatible, if [ETCSL][] and [ORACC][] data may be freely mixed and matched, then the [ETCSL][] data set can effectively be updated and expanded.

-The [ETCSL][] text corpus was one of the core data sets for the development of of [ePSD1](http://psd.museum.upenn.edu/epsd1/index.html) and [ePSD2][] (currently in a Beta version) and this version of the [ETCSL][] data is available at [ePSD2/ETCSL][] and can be parsed with the ORACC parser, discussed in section 2.3.
-In order to include the data in ePSD the lemmatization is adapted there to [ORACC][] standards and thus this version of the [ETCSL][] dataset is fully compatible with any [ORACC][] dataset.
+The [ETCSL][] text corpus was one of the core data sets for the development of of [ePSD1](http://psd.museum.upenn.edu/epsd1/index.html) and [ePSD2][] (currently in a Beta version) and this version of the [ETCSL][] data forms the core of the literary corpus collected in [ePSD2/literary][].
+In order to harvest the [ETCSL][] data for [ePSD2][] the lemmatization was adapted to [ORACC][] standards and thus the [ePSD2/literary][] version of the [ETCSL][] dataset is fully compatible with any [ORACC][] dataset, and can be parsed with the ORACC parser, discussed in section 2.1.

-For some applications, therefore, parsing the original [ETCSL][] XML TEI files has become somewhat redundant.
+For some applications, therefore, parsing the original [ETCSL][] XML TEI files has become redundant.
 However, any data transformation implies choices and it is hard to know what the needs will be of future computational approaches to the [ETCSL][] dataset.
 The reason to include and discuss the [ETCSL][] parser here is, first, to offer users the opportunity to work with the original data set.
 The various transformations included in the current parser may be adapted and adjusted to reflect the preferences and research questions of the user.
-As a concrete example of choices to be made, [ETCSL][] distinguishes between main text, secondary text, and additional text, to reflect different types of variants between manuscripts (see below 2.4.4).
-The [ePSD2/ETCSL][] data set does not include this distinction.
+As a concrete example of choices to be made, [ETCSL][] distinguishes between main text, secondary text, and additional text, to reflect different types of variants between manuscripts (see below 2.1.4).
+The [ePSD2/literary][] data set does not include this distinction.
 The output of the current parser will indicate for each word whether it is "secondary" or "additional" (according to [ETCSL][] criteria) and offer the possibility to include such words or exclude them from the  analysis.
-Similarly, the translations are not included in the [ePSD2/ETCSL][] dataset, nor are they considered by the present parser.
-Those data are available in the [ETCSL][] XML TEI file set and the XML of the transcription files marks the beginning and end of translation paragraphs.
+Similarly, the translations are not included in the [ePSD2/literary][] dataset, nor are they considered by the present parser.
+Translation data are, however, available in the [ETCSL][] XML TEI file set and the XML of the transcription files marks the beginning and end of translation paragraphs.
 Such data, therefore, is available and one may well imagine research questions for which the translation files are relevant (e.g. translation alignment).
-Although the present code does not deal with that, one may use the same techniques and the same approach exemplified here to retrieve such data.
+Although the present code does not deal with translation, one may use the same techniques and the same approach exemplified here to retrieve such data.

 In order to achieve compatability between [ETCSL][] and [ORACC][] the code uses a number of equivalence dictionaries, that enable replacement of characters, words, or names.
-These equivalence dictionaries are stored in JSON format (for JSON see section 2.3) in the file `equivalancies.json`  in the directory `equivalencies`.
+These equivalence dictionaries are stored in JSON format (for JSON see section 2.1) in the file `equivalencies.json`  in the directory `equivalencies`.

 ### 2.2.1 TEI XML format